Linich14/highcontrast-lemonblush/README.md

 Suggestions and improvements are welcome!
 Feel free to open an issue or submit a pull request.

 ## License
 This project is licensed under the MIT License.
-See the LICENSE file